Alfresco/acs-deployment/docs/helm/eks-deployment.md

     aws ec2 describe-vpcs --vpc-ids VPC-ID --query "Vpcs[].CidrBlock" --output text
     ```

-4. Go to the [VPC Console](https://console.aws.amazon.com/vpc/home) and search for the VPC using the ID retrieved in step 2 as shown in the screenshot below:
+4. Go to the [Security Groups section of the VPC Console](https://console.aws.amazon.com/vpc/home#SecurityGroups) and search for the VPC using the ID retrieved in step 2, as shown in the screenshot below:

     ![VPC Default Security Group](./diagrams/eks-vpc-security-group.png)